alekseys787-vibecoding/moneycollector/README.md

 ![Wizard screenshot](docs/wizard.png)

-Interactive dust collector for ex-airdrop-farmers and traders with leftover "pyl'" across many wallets.
+Interactive dust crypto collector for ex-airdrop-farmers and traders with leftover "pyl'" across many wallets.
 Sweeps small balances on **17 EVM chains + Solana**, swaps everything to native ETH (Arb/Base) or SOL, then forwards to recipient addresses you control.

 Designed to be useful **out of the box** — no JSON / config-file editing.
 A built-in wizard walks you through every step.